Our Faculty

 Jimmy Choi - Faculty

 Jimmy is a faculty member in the Wilson School of Design and Melville School of Business at KPU.
 His interest in human behavior ultimately led him to a career in marketing and consumer behavior research.
-He has an extensive educational background that includes Master of Science in Fashion Merchandising from Seoul National University and Doctor of Philosophy in Design and Human Environment (Oregon State University).
-Jimmy is always searching for a new perspective and increased insight on consumer needs and behavior.
-Since joining the Wilson School of Design in 2017, Jimmy has dedicated himself to interacting with students, helping them to establish a strong set of foundational research skills that ensure a successful design process.
+He has an extensive educational background that includes a Bachelor of Science (BS) in Clothing and Textiles, a Bachelor of Arts (BA) in Consumer and Child Studies, and a Master of Science in Fashion Merchandising from Seoul National University.
+He continued his education in the USA where he was awarded a Ph.D. in Design and Human Environment from Oregon State University.
+Dr. Choi is always searching for a new perspective and increased insight into consumer needs and behavior.
+Since joining the Wilson School of Design in 2017, Jimmy has dedicated himself to interacting with students, helping them establish a strong set of foundational research skills that ensure a successful design process.

 Sue Fairburn - Faculty